harvard-edtech/caccl-lti/docs/LaunchInfo.md

-timestamp | number (ms) | launch timestamp canvasHost | string | Canvas host of the launch (where the user launched from) courseId | number | Canvas courseId of the course the user launched from userId | number | Canvas userId of the user who initiated the launch userLoginId | string | loginId of the user who initiated the launch userFirstName | string | launch user's first name
+timestamp | number (ms) | launch timestamp canvasHost | string | Canvas host of the launch (where the user launched from) courseId | number | Canvas courseId of the course the user launched from courseLisId | number | Learning Information Services identifier for the course offering userId | number | Canvas userId of the user who initiated the launch userLoginId | string | loginId of the user who initiated the launch userFirstName | string | launch user's first name